 - Communicate effectively.

-- Demonstrate their expertise in Recreation, Parks, Tourism and their associated industries in relation to the larger world of arts, sciences, and technology.
+- Demonstrate their expertise in the Experience Industry and its associated industries in relation to the larger world of arts, sciences, and technology.

 - Work productively as individuals and in groups.